marmarbar003/real_neutral_news/README.md

 ## Program Language
 This issue has been addressed using python for all of the steps (preprocessing, EDA, model trainin/ testsing and UI integration).

-## Dataset
+## Datasets
-For the real news aspect of this project the following dataset was used [INSERT LINK]
+For the real news aspect of this project the following dataset was used this [LINK](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets/data).
+A quick summary of the data is that there are 2 seperate datasets one contaitning real news (indicated do the source of the article being Reuters) and a fake dataset which was flagged unreliable by Politifact (fact checking org).
+Both dataset contains similar amount of observations and have the same features.

 ## Navigation of this Repo/ Folder
 These are all the files within this repo.